LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Heroes
 ------

-The heroes are marked on the map with bright white color (red if they are about to be lost) and symbols `@` and `1` through `9` (never `0`).
+The heroes are displayed on the map with bright white color (red if they are about to be lost) and symbols `@` and `1` through `9` (never `0`).
-The currently chosen party leader is red-highlighted on the map and his attributes are displayed at the bottommost status line, which in its most complex form looks as follows.
+The currently chosen party leader is red-highlighted on the map and his attributes are displayed at the bottom-most status line, which in its most complex form looks as follows.

     *@12        4d1+5% Calm: 20/60 HP: 33/50 Target: basilisk  [**__]